 But this has changed in the time since I first became interested in this topic.

-Previously, there was a real lack of awareness that Anti-D was manufactured from human blood, and pooled blood at that.
+Previously, there was a real lack of awareness that Anti-D was manufactured from human blood.

 This lack of awareness poses a real threat to women being able to make an informed choice.
-While women will often question the need for a blood transfusion, they rarely question the need for Anti-D. That begs the question of whether they really know what they are being offered.
+While people often question the need for a blood transfusion, they rarely question the need for Anti-D. That begs the question of whether they really know what they are being offered.

-The reality is that most women will want Anti-D anyway.
+Most women want Anti-D anyway.
 But everyone has a right to know exactly what they are being offered.

 2. It works more effectively than the vast majority of drugs used in maternity care…

 I think this is an important one to note near the top as well.
-I am sometimes misquoted as saying women should decline Anti-D or that Anti-D doesn’t work.
+In the past, I was sometimes misquoted as saying women should decline Anti-D or that Anti-D doesn’t work.

 Postnatal Anti-D is incredibly effective.
 Although the evidence on routine antenatal Anti-D is, according to the Cochrane review in this area, of low to very low quality.
 So that’s another story.